draagc-iw/DraBrIW/README.md

 or

-install lolcat and do
+install lolcat using your system package manager and do
 ```
-./rounds
+./run
 ```
 for some MAGIC